sdemmitt/vps/README.md

 ## Troubleshooting the masternode on the VPS

-If you want to check the status of your masternode, the best way is currently running the cli e.g. for $MUE via
+If you want to check the status of your masternode, the best way is currently running the cli e.g. for $AIRIN via

 ```
-/usr/local/bin/mue-cli -conf=/etc/masternodes/mue_n1.conf getinfo
+/usr/local/bin/mue-cli -conf=/etc/masternodes/airin_n1.conf getinfo

 {
   "version": 1000302,